telerik/winforms-docs/carousel/using-radcarousel/carousel-path.md

 The __CarouselPath__ property defines the route that the carousel items will be animated along.
 Assign a CarouselParameterPath descendant instance to the  __CarouselPath__ property.

->note When the Z (depth) component of the points in the path are all zero, i.e. the points are in a plane, the carousel automatically sets higher Z indexes for items next to the selected item.
+>tip When the Z (depth) component of the points in the path are all zero, i.e. the points are in a plane, the carousel automatically sets higher Z indexes for items next to the selected item.
 This puts the selected item in the foreground, with the other items in the list layered in the background.
 >